zingolabs/zcash-wallet-formats/zingo/README.md

 ### `SaplingCommitmentTree`

-A legacy `CommitmentTree` as an array of bytes. zIn code, this appears as a parametrized generic type, called CommitmentTree<sapling_crypto::Node, 32>.
+A legacy `CommitmentTree` as an array of bytes.
+In code, this appears as a parametrized generic type, called CommitmentTree<sapling_crypto::Node, 32>.

 ```rust
 Option<sapling::Node> // Left